home-assistant/home-assistant.io/source/_components/wink.markdown

 - **password** (*Required for legacy OAuth*): Your Wink login password.
 - **client_id** (*Required for legacy OAuth*): Your provided Wink client_id.
 - **client_secret** (*Required for legacy OAuth*): Your provided Wink client_secret.
-- **local_control** (*Optional*): If set to `True` state changes for lights, locks, and switches will be issued to the local hub.
+- **local_control** (*Optional*): If set to `true` state changes for lights, locks, and switches will be issued to the local hub.

 Local control:
 - Wink's local control API isn't officially documented and therefore could be broken by a hub update.
-For these reasons `local_control` defaults to `False`.
+For these reasons `local_control` defaults to `false`.

 - Using local control doesn't appear to make commands any quicker, but does function in an internet/Wink outage.